 It’s one reason why Switzerland has been touted as “the melting pot that has never boiled.”

-Nestled high amid the Alps and Jura Mountains, this county of 7.4 million people is likewise almost equally divided between Roman Catholic and Protestants, who remain true to their native languages: Swiss German, Italian, French and Romansh, an ancient language similar to Latin.
+Nestled high amid the Alps and Jura Mountains, this county of 7.4 million people is almost equally divided between Roman Catholic and Protestants, who remain true to their native languages: Swiss German, Italian, French and Romansh, an ancient language similar to Latin.
 For them, “Christmas” becomes a true melting pot of friendly greetings: “Weihnachten,” “Natale” and “Noel.”

 St. Nicholas, or Samichlaus, as he is called, is a good example.
-His fatherly presence, originally predominant in German-speaking areas of the country, has spread, thanks largely to the stunning visual display of parades that mark St. Nicholas Day on December 6.
+His fatherly presence, originally predominant in German-speaking areas of the country, has spread, thanks largely to the stunning visual display of parades that mark St. Nicholas Day on December 6 during Christmas in Switzerland.

 Hundreds of men and boys, dressed in white robes, don elaborate headpieces called miters, or iffele.
 Intricately cut out of cardboard and then delicately covered with transparent colored paper, these pieces of art take on the distinct look of stained glass when a candle is lit inside.
-Featuring a figure of St. Nicholas on the front and the insignia “IHS” for Jesus Christ on the back, a constellation of hundreds of iffele form a brilliant scene as the males carefully balance the 3-to 6-foot-tall headpieces while parading through village streets to honor St. Nicholas.
+Featuring a figure of St. Nicholas on the front and the insignia “IHS” for Jesus Christ on the back, a constellation of hundreds of iffele form a brilliant scene as the males carefully balance the 3-to 6-foot-tall headpieces as they parade through village streets to honor St. Nicholas.

 The French and Italian regions of Switzerland are especially likely to honor St. Lucia on her namesake day on December 13.
 Parades are held in many villages, with girls wearing white gowns and glowing, evergreen headpieces to honor the girl who smuggled food to the Christians in Rome during the fourth century.

-Hospitable by nature, the Swiss have been known to share this dessert with the young carolers who often serenade them on Christmas night.
+Hospitable by nature, the Swiss have been known to share this dessert with the young carolers who often serenade them during Christmas in Switzerland.
 The carolers could be singing in German, Italian or French, but to the Swiss, it makes no difference; people of all ethnicities are welcomed indoors to share the last, festive moments of the season they love and the commonalities they share.
 Like the chocolate fondue they have elevated to an art form, the Swiss demonstrate why this melting pot country has never boiled.